sogno-platform/datafev/README.md

 ## Documentation

-The documentation for the latest datafev release can be found in folder ./docs and on [this](https://acs.pages.rwth-aachen.de/public/simulation/pycity_scheduling/) GitLab page.
+The documentation for the latest datafev release can be found in folder ./docs and on [this](https://datafev.fein-aachen.org//) GitHub page.

-For further information, please also visit the [FEIN Aachen association website](https://fein-aachen.org/en/projects/pycity_scheduling/).
+For further information, please also visit the [FEIN Aachen association website](https://fein-aachen.org/en/projects/datafev/).

 ## Example usage